 The most important attributes to describe a PO and its life cycle are the following: the name of the creator, the supplier, the purchasing group, the type of purchasing document, the number of changes, the number of changes after the last release and the number of price related changes after the last release.
-'Changes' are 'events' stored in the log file of the ERP system, so it should not be mistaken for changes in the sense of modifications alone.
-These 'changes' are the creation of a PO, the modifications, the signs and the releases.
 Concerning the categorical attributes, there are 91 creators recurring in the data set, 3.708 suppliers, 13 purchasing groups and 6 document types. (see Table 1) The histograms of Figure 2, 3, 4 and 5 provide us with some insights of the distribution of these attributes.